godatadriven/godatadriven-blog/content/datasciencedinner.md

 The conclusion was that companies are very well capable of experimenting, perhaps the pressure from the business leads to an optimal experimentation culture: where many experiments can be done on a small scale, eliminating the unsuccessful ones and enabling the successful ones to blossom.

 Interested in joining the next Data Science Dinner, scheduled for Spring 2016?
-Contact us by pinging us an email signal@goda
+Contact us by pinging us an email signal@godatadriven.com